AI, Data & Execution Leadership

 The Vision

-Technical Innovation: Automated Brand Evolution
+Notes from the Build: Automated Brand Evolution

 # agents/orchestrator.py: Strategic State & Workflow Management